Derby Canal: Construction

-The Bill was passed by Parliament in 1793 by a narrow majority in the face of strong opposition from the Trent and Mersey Canal and the Erewash Canal owners who had a scheme of their own.
+The bill was passed by Parliament in 1793 by a narrow majority in the face of strong opposition from the Trent and Mersey Canal and the Erewash Canal owners who had a scheme of their own.
+It became the Derby Canal Act 1793 (33 Geo.
+3. c.
+102).

 Work commenced with the Little Eaton branch and the gangway, followed by the Sandiacre line.
 This began with a small basin under what is now St. Alkmund's Way, proceeding eastwards following a line south of the Nottingham Road.
 A short branch from the basin led via Phoenix lock to the river above a weir at St. Mary's Bridge, which gave access to the Darley Abbey mills.
 These were located some 1.2 mi upstream from the bridge.
 By 1904, the river was only used for the first 0.35 mi, up to the Great Northern Railway bridge, according to Bradshaw's Guide.

 The Sandiacre line followed the course of the old Nottingham Road with two locks near Borrowash, then level through Draycott and Breaston, and descending through two locks to Sandiacre Junction with the Erewash Canal, a distance of 9 mi.
 The Little Eaton line branched northwards at the boundary of the racecourse, passing to the east of Chester Green, parallel to and east of the present day railway.
 The canal from Derby to Little Eaton was opened on 11 May 1795, the first load of coal from Denby being distributed to the poor of Derby.
 The Sandiacre line was opened on 30 May 1795.

 Work then began on the crossing of the Derwent, followed by the line out to Swarkestone.
 From the small weir mentioned above a canal led through what is now Darwin Place to the Derwent Basin above the weir in the river which still exists behind the Council House, downstream of the Exeter Bridge.
 A timber causeway was built on trestles for use as the towpath.
 The weir also contained a culvert which transferred water between two branches, for a distance of about 0.25 mi.

 From the basin the canal fell into a lock before crossing the mill race (which still runs beside Bass's Recreation Ground) by way of the cast-iron aqueduct arriving at Gandy's Wharf roughly where the Cockpit island is now.

 It followed the line of the mill race before passing behind what became the Locomotive Works (now Pride Park), before turning sharply southwards towards Chellaston descending through Shelton and Fullen's locks.
 It joined the Trent and Mersey Canal at Swarkestone Junction, a distance of 5.5 mi from Derby.
 A short extension led on to the River Trent just upstream from Swarkestone Bridge.
 The route from Derby to Swarkestone was opened on 30 June 1796.